Skip to Content

 Take a Look at Your Cables

-One thing a lot of people ignore or don’t think are as important to consider is the cables that are connected to your TV.
+One thing many people ignore or don’t think is as important to consider is the cables connected to their TVs.
 Gaming devices, CD players, and various HDMI cables all bring some sort of connectivity feed to your TV.
 If they are damaged, not plugged properly, or unplugged entirely, they can lead to a flickering screen.

 Boken or damaged cables aren’t always visible to the naked eye.
-Sometimes the damage is internal and you can’t detect it.
-To test for damaged cables, unplug each one at a time to see which one when disconnected, stops the flickering.
+Sometimes, the damage is internal, and you can’t detect it.
+To test for damaged cables, unplug each one at a time to see which one stops the flickering when disconnected.
 Once you identify which cable is the culprit, find a replacement as soon as possible.

-Fortunately, replacement cables are readily available and at very little cost.
-So replace them as soon as possible for convenience.
+Fortunately, replacement cables are readily available and cost little.
+So, for convenience, replace them as soon as possible.

 Check the Video Source on Your TV

 Maybe the problem isn’t with your TV at all.
-Often times when you’re trying to catch the latest episode of your favorite cable network show, or want to catch up to the latest hit on Netflix, you’ll notice the stream won’t load properly and the picture quality will be grainy.
-Sometimes it stops entirely and the screen starts to flicker.
+Often, when you’re trying to catch the latest episode of your favorite cable network show or want to catch up to the latest hit on Netflix, you’ll notice the stream won’t load properly, and the picture quality will be grainy.
+Sometimes, it stops entirely, and the screen starts to flicker.

 That’s not your Panasonic Plasma’s fault; the problem lies with the source of the broadcast.